nomic-ai/deepscatter/README.md

 # Get help

-Github issues, even low quality ones, are welcom here.
+Github issues, even low quality ones, are welcome here.
 There is also a dedicated [Deepscatter Slack](https://join.slack.com/t/deepscatter/shared_invite/zt-17kbudjhj-zVzt26zddEpSyACe2E71Fw) which you are welcome to join.
 I came into doing this stuff from a very non-technical background and welcome people to join with naive questions.

 # Quick start